Jimant2/AndroidProject/README.md

 3. The app could have the option for registered users to send friend requests to each other.

 WON'T HAVE:
-1. The app won't include emojis.
+1. The app won't include image support.
-2. The app won't have support for voice messages or videos.
+2. The app won't have support for voice messages or videos/gifs.

+Link to the video presentation: https://youtu.be/_qiS95cGtc0